FlutterPortugal/FlutterWorkshop/workshop/exercises/basic-app/README.md

 ## Setup

-- Make sure when running ```flutter doctor``` all is okay, follow the insctrution in /setup-flutter if needed.
+- Make sure when running ```flutter doctor``` all is okay, follow the instruction in /setup-flutter if needed.

 ## Tasks
 1. Open folder ```my_app/``` with [Visual Studio Code](https://code.visualstudio.com/)